CUFCTL/mlbd/index.md

 - [Neural Networks: Linear Layers](notebooks/neural-networks-linear.ipynb)
 - [Neural Networks: Convolutional Layers](notebooks/neural-networks-conv.ipynb)

-__NEW__: You can run these notebooks very easily now using [Google Colaboratory](https://colab.research.google.com/)!
+You can run these notebooks very easily using [Google Colaboratory](https://colab.research.google.com/)!
 Simply select the "Github" tab, search for the __cufctl/creative-inquiry__ repository, and then you'll be able to select from a list of our notebooks.
 Once you open a notebook you can save a copy of it to Google Drive.
 You may also need to go to "Edit" > "Notebook settings" to change the runtime to Python 3 and to use a GPU if you need it.
 Otherwise, it just works!

 <!--
 ### Projects